crypticwisdom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: This script prints out the last 10 contents of /etc/passwd
 5-firstlines: This script prints out the first 10 lines of /etc/passwd
-6-third_line: This prints the third line of iacta
+6-third_line: This prints the third line of iacta special character file name: This script creates a file in soecial character name